 In whatever way the chapter chooses to structure its leadership team, that team is still considered the chapter governing body and thus is responsible for the chapter's success and ability to achieve its mission.
-The majority of chapters choose to implement the traditional roles of president, president-elect, secretary, treasurer, and treasurer-elect as their leadership team structure.
+The majority of chapters choose to implement the traditional roles of president, president-elect, treasurer, treasurer-elect, secretary and secretary-elect as their leadership team structure.
 This model is recommended because of its familiarity and since the majority of chapter resources and communications from National are developed according to this structure.
 The minimum chapter officers for compliance are the president and treasurer, as they are the two required check signers.
+All other positions are at the discretion of the chapter; however, it is strongly recommended that all chapters have -elect positions so that a team leads the chapter, and for succession planning and chapter sustainability.
+Board and committee positions may be shared.